VoxSecuritatis/project-ai-news-scraper/README.md

 ### Business Value

 For a professional earning $150K/year ($75/hour), the platform saves approximately 1.5 hours daily (manual source monitoring and reading), equating to **$112.50 daily or $29,250 annually in productivity gains**.
-The system also reduces the risk of missing critical developments that could impact business strategy, research direction, or competitive positioning—value that's harder to quantify but potentially far greater.
+The system also reduces the risk of missing critical developments that could impact business strategy, research direction, or competitive positioning - value that's harder to quantify but potentially far greater.

 ### Future Roadmap